-In summary, a variety of systemic factors work together to create commodity markets which may be highly volatile, with prices for many commodities declining over time.
+In summary, a variety of systemic factors work together to create commodity markets which may be highly volatile, with prices for many commodities declining over time while costs continue to increase.
 Fluctuations which occur at the national level may not necessarily match those simultaneously occurring at the regional or local levels.
-Both commodity pricing data and international policies make it clear that decreasing contamination and improving the purity of recovered materials is crucial for maintaining the economic feasibility of recycling in the face of such market volatility.
+Both commodity pricing data and international policies make it clear that continuing to invest in market development, decreasing contamination and improving the purity of recovered materials is crucial for maintaining the economic feasibility of recycling in the face of such market volatility.